ErnestH1/code-challenge/README.md

 Description

 When you enter marks between 0 and 100 in the input provided.
-Click the grade button
+Click the grade button.
-The displayed grade would be equivalent to the marks provided
+The displayed grade would be equivalent to the marks provided.

 NET SALARY CALCULATOR